-The comparison of DFT optimisation results and experimental structure data has shown that the PBE-D3 calculations deliver a correct prediction of the lowest-energy fluoride location in the majority of cases.
+The comparison of DFT optimization results and experimental structure data has shown that the PBE-D3 calculations deliver a correct prediction of the lowest-energy fluoride location in the majority of cases.
 This indicates that calculations at this level of theory, which are relatively routinely feasible with state-of-the-art computing resources, can be used to search for likely fluoride locations, either to validate the experimentally determined positions or to predict them in cases where an unambiguous determination from diffraction data is not possible.
-The combination of diffraction, DFT, and solid-state NMR methods can enable a very comprehensive structural characterisation.
+The combination of XRD, DFT, and solid-state NMR methods can enable a very comprehensive structural characterization.
 Previous work on MWW- and AST-type zeolites has shown that the energetic ordering of different configurations is strongly influenced by the presence of the OSDA molecules, which should therefore be included in the calculations.
-As a consequence, the correct localisation of the organic cations in the larger zeolite pores may, in many cases, be the larger challenge.
+As a consequence, the correct localization of the organic cations in the larger zeolite pores may, in many cases, be the larger challenge.
 However, if the OSDA cations are correctly placed in the structure model, the present results indicate that there is reason to be confident about the fluoride positions obtained from DFT.
-In fact, this issue could be, at least partially, responsible for the discrepancies between calculations and experiment observed for STF: Whereas the positions of the non-hydrogen OSDA atoms in NON, IFR, STT, and CHA were determined from single-crystal X-ray diffraction data (in some cases using synchrotron radiation),11-14,17 the structure of STF-type Mu-26 was refined from powder data.
-As the DMASD+ cations could not be localised with Fourier difference methods, presumably due to disorder, their initial positions were obtained using force-field based modelling with the DREIDING force field.
-While this is, generally, a well-tested procedure,31,53-55 it cannot be ruled out that the orientation of the OSDA is different in real samples, or that several orientations coexist.
-Due to the significant impact of framework-OSDA interactions on the equilibrium location of fluoride anions, such an erroneous OSDA orientation could cause an error in the energetic ordering obtained from DFT.
+As discussed, this issue could be, at least partially, responsible for the discrepancies between calculations and experiment observed for STF, where the initial positions of the DMASD+ cations were obtained using force field calculations.
+Although this is, generally, a well-tested procedure,31,54-56 the orientation of the OSDA might be different in real samples, or several orientations might coexist.
+It cannot be ruled out that an erroneous OSDA orientation would affect the energetic ordering obtained from DFT.

-The following factors determining the energetically preferred fluoride location(s) in a system could be identified on the basis of the DFT optimisations:
+The following factors determining the energetically preferred fluoride location(s) in a system could be identified on the basis of the DFT optimizations:

-- 1) the local environment of the silicon atom, with a strong tendency to favour Si sites that are associated with 4MR faces of the cage; - 2) the distribution of [SiO4F]- units within the structure, with a tendency to avoid close proximity of such units; - 3) interactions with the OSDA.
-These can be of a variable nature, including attraction/repulsion between fluoride anions and positively/negatively polarised parts of the OSDA, as well as interactions that affect the local geometry around the Si atom (e.g., hydrogen bonds).
+- 1) the local environment of the silicon atom, with a strong tendency to favor Si sites that are associated with 4MR faces of the cage; - the distribution of [SiO4F]- units within the structure, with a tendency to avoid close proximity of such units; - 3) interactions with the OSDA.
+These can be of a variable nature, including attraction/repulsion between fluoride anions and positively/negatively polarized parts of the OSDA, as well as interactions that affect the local geometry around the Si atom (e.g., hydrogen bonds).

-Given the multitude of factors at play, and the difficulties in establishing generalisable relationships, it appears that no universal crystal-chemical rules could be devised that would allow for an a priori prediction of the most probable fluoride position in a given all-silica zeolite without further input from experiments and/or DFT calculations.
+Given the multitude of factors at play, and the difficulties in establishing generalizable relationships, it appears that no universal crystal-chemical rules could be devised that would allow for an a priori prediction of the most probable fluoride position in a given all-silica zeolite without further input from experiments and/or DFT calculations.
 Additionally, the analysis of the AIMD results has shown that the inclusion of thermal motion will tend to reduce the energy differences between different sites, in some cases (IFR, CHA) leading to dynamic disorder of fluoride anions over positions having large energy differences $\Delta E{rel}$ according to the static calculations.
 This aspect should be kept in mind when evaluating the energetic ordering of different fluoride locations.